 Downer Ending: In GHWT, there are 5 bad endings (which are the true endings) for each finished mode.
 In Guitar mode: The magazine says that the Band sucks.
 In Bass mode, the bass character quits the band and goes solo.
 In Drums mode, the drums character gets shipped in a box, in a fallout nuclear bomb test and dies.
 In Vocals mode, The vocals character also dies from a statue-related disaster.
 And finally, at the end of the ending cutscene in Band mode, the evil guy (Who was only in one ending, featuring him, in full exposure) laughs evilly as if the game was mocking you!

-I don't remember Matty (the drummer character of GHWT) dying in the Drums ending.
-For what I remember, after the bomb goes off, he's sitting there, all burned, and doing a horns-up with a smile in his face that seems to say "hell yeah!!!"
+Matty doesn't die in the Drums ending.
+After the bomb goes off, he's sitting there, all burned, and doing a horns-up with a smile in his face that seems to say "hell yeah!!!"

 Also, the vocalist doesn't die when the statue falls.
 He's shown alive and well, shrugs, and sneaks away.